afellowcorn/sps_framework/docs/Writing/patrols.md

 | app2        | The second apprentice on the patrol.
 When used on it's own this will generate the cat's name, when used in a pronoun tag this will generate that cat's pronouns.                                                                                                                                                                                                                                                                                             |
 | n_c:{index} | The newly generated cat specified in list index {index}.
 The list is 0-indexed, so the first entry is 0.
 If more than one cat is generated in a single list entry (for example, a litter), this will use the first generated cat.
 Currently, there is no way to retrieve the name's or pronouns of other members of a litter.
 When used on it's own this will generate the cat's name, when used in a pronoun tag this will generate that cat's pronouns.

+!!! todo "TODO"
-#TODO: look over patrol code and find the other abbreviations, i know this ain't all of it
+    look over patrol code and find the other abbreviations, i know this ain't all of it

 ## Formatting